 If you’re dealing with a content management system (CMS) or specific web platforms, there might be plugins or modules available that handle the conversion seamlessly.
 For example, a WordPress plugin might automatically convert and serve images in JPG even if uploaded in WebP.

-Whatever method you choose is usually determined by task at hand.
-While online converters offer quick results for sporadic needs, dedicated software and command line tools provide more control and features for regular or bulk conversions.
-Whatever the reason for conversion, there’s likely a tool or method well-suited for the job.
+The method you choose typically depends on the task at hand.
+Online converters offer quick solutions for occasional needs, while dedicated software and command-line tools provide more control and advanced features for regular or bulk conversions.
+Whatever your conversion requirements, there’s likely a tool or method that fits the job.

 The Many Ways to Convert WebP to JPG